 Broadcast Media Awards

-2017 Broadcast and New Media Awards Committee
+2020 Broadcast Media Awards Committee

 The Journalism Awards were established by the James Beard Foundation in 1992.

-2017 Journalism Awards Committee
+2020 Journalism Awards Committee

 Any article that was published in English in the United States or Canada during the previous calendar year is eligible.
 Writers, journalists, and editors submit their articles for consideration.
-There is a $100 entry fee for JBF members, $150 for non-members.

 The judges, who are selected by the Journalism Awards Committee, comprise working editors, journalists (not covering food and beverage topics), retired food and beverage editors and writers, and deans and professors of leading journalism colleges.
 The judges (more than 100 in total) may not enter in the category that they are judging during the current Awards year.